Operator to replace in-house system for online booking and check-in

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Thursday, August 24, 2017/Categories: News, Building and refurbishment, Cruise news
+Author: Rebecca Gibson/24 August 2017/Categories: News, Building and refurbishment, Cruise news

 Croatian shipyard Brodosplit has cut the steel for Polar Expeditions' new expedition cruise ship, which will begin sailing in the Arctic in March 2019.